onyiny-ang/git-your-own-adventure/advanced/success.md

 Unfortunately, it seems that in the time since you made those changes, your arch-nemesis committed something else that changed the direction of what the upstream branch looked like and now you'd be embarassed to commit this branch upstream.
+Typical.

 There's still one commit that's good though!!
 Get it in there before your arch-nemesis ruins that just like everything else they ruin.